karthickcse05/XlToJson/README.md

     4. Successful file will get download in the desktop with the file name as employees.json.
     5. If we face any issues , logs will get written in logs txt file which is placed inside the logs folder in the desktop.

+### 🙅 Note:
+    1. .net 3.1 should be installed in the system in order to run the application